 Transfer from your hotel to the airport in Guatemala City to catch the morning flight to Flores Peten , located in the north of the country.
 Upon arrival transfer to the entrance of the Tikal National Park.

-Around 10.00 am we will start the 4 to 5 hour walk through the archeological ruins and jungle which will give you a good understanding of the history behind the most important Maya site in Guatemala.
+Around 10.00 am we will start the 4 to 5 hour walk through the archeological ruins and jungle.
+The tour will give you a good understanding of the history behind the most important Maya site in Guatemala.